 Financial providers who service the entire nation may try to approach all investors with identical marketing offerings.
 But financial providers who have regional branches must know that what works to elicit a response from someone in Boston is not going to work as well with someone in Baton Rouge.

-The differences between investors based on their geographical location is the basis for Spectrem’s new study titled Regional Impact on Investors.
+The differences between investors based on their geographical location is the basis for Spectrem’s new study titled Regional Influences on Investor Decisions.
 Segmenting an entire year’s worth of research on investors nationwide determined that there are sizable differences between investors based on where they live.

-Like with all research, Regional Impact on Investors does provide generalized results.
+Like with all research, Regional Influences on Investor Decisions does provide generalized results.
 But the individual reports created on five regions of the United States – the Northeast, Midwest, South, Mountain West and Pacific Coast – determined that investors lean one way or another in their approach to investing and their attitudes towards advisors based on where they live.

 The individual regional reports tell the story.
 The Mountain West report, for example, tells us that investors from Texas to Montana are more likely to be involved in the day—to-day management of their investments.
 Investors from the South are more optimistic about the performance of their investments, investors from the Northeast are more likely to have trust in their financial advisor.
 Investors from the Pacific Coast, meanwhile, are less likely to have a financial advisor and less likely to follow that advisor’s advice.